 - When the mobility occurs

-Teleworking (i.e., telecommuting), e-commerce, use of intranets, online education, and the increase use of portable computing devices (e.g., laptops, tablets, smartphones) are driving the need for access to information resources from any place at any time.
-Today’s mobile workforce or users are no longer just trying to check e-mail from home but part and full-time telecommuters, business partners, Employees and vendors who rely on access to organizations networks to accomplish day-to-day business functions.
+Teleworking (i.e., telecommuting), e-commerce, use of intranets, online education, and the increasing use of portable computing devices (e.g., laptops, tablets, smartphones) are driving the need for access to information resources from any place at any time.
+Today’s mobile workforce or users are no longer just trying to check e-mail from home but part and full-time telecommuters, business partners, employees, and vendors who rely on access to organizations networks to accomplish day-to-day business functions.
 Information security controls specifically targeting mobile computing and remote access to information resources are becoming an increasingly critical component of any information security program ensuring the protection of the integrity of the organizational networks while allowing remote access to it.
 To enable remote access to organizational information resources, many organizations are implementing Virtual Private Networks (VPN) technology to provide a secure connection to the organizational network.
 VPNs send data securely through a shared network.
 VPNs can be established between remote users and a network or between two or more networks thus using the Internet as the medium for transmitting information securely over and between networks via a process called tunneling.

 Mobile devices have been designed for many applications.
 They include: